-If the status code in the MLME-NSEPPRIACCESSENABLE.response primitive is equal to a value other than SUCCESS, the receiving non-AP MLD or non-AP EHT STA shall not apply NSEP priority access to subsequently transmitted traffic.
+If the Status Code [#7545] in the MLME-NSEPPRIACCESSENABLE.response primitive is equal to a value other than SUCCESS, the receiving non-AP MLD or non-AP EHT STA shall not apply NSEP priority access to subsequently transmitted traffic.

-(#1127)Upon receipt of an NSEP Priority Access Teardown frame (9.6.35.7 (NSEP Priority Access Teardown frame details(#1127))), a non-AP MLD or a non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated equal to true and with NSEP priority access enabled shall use the following procedure to disable NSEP priority access.
+(#1127)Upon receipt of an NSEP Priority Access Teardown frame (9.6.35.7 (NSEP Priority Access Teardown frame details(#1127))), a non-AP MLD or a non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated equal to true and with NSEP priority access enabled shall use the following procedure to tear-down [#5856] NSEP priority access.

-The receiving non-AP MLD or non-AP EHT STA shall issue an MLME- NSEPPRIACCESSTEARDOWN.indication primitive.
+The receiving non-AP MLD or a non-AP EHT STA shall issue an MLME- NSEPPRIACCESSTEARDOWN.indication primitive.

-The receiving non-AP MLD or non-AP EHT STA shall disable NSEP priority access so that subsequently transmitted traffic does not receive NSEP priority access treatment.
+The receiving non-AP MLD or non-AP EHT STA shall change the NSEP priority access state to “torn-down” [#5856] so that subsequently transmitted traffic does not receive NSEP priority access treatment.

 Straw Poll: